TF-polygon/SPH-Collision-Detection/README.md

 ```
 hostname -I
 ```
 If you input this command in the Raspberry Pi terminal, you could get a IPv4 IP address of your raspberry pi.
+Among the files which are included this repository, `Server.cpp` is a TCP/IP socket file for server in raspberry Pi.
+So you don't have to build it in C++ simulator but in raspberry Pi using terminal.
+Please be sure to keep this in mind. <br>
 ## Demo Video
 Thie section will show you video how simulator is operated in window.
 ### SPH Simulation and Collision Detection